Use Smoked Rattan Reed to Repair Wicker

 Wakefield Rattan Company chair restored

-Gentleman’s Wakefield Rattan Company arm chair.
+Gentleman’s Wakefield Rattan Company Victorian armchair.

 natural color round rattan reed